Technical advantages of open source software

 - You can ship software as source code

-and then have the end-user run source-code-level safety-verification on it
+and then have the end-user run source-code-level safety-verification on that source code

-to ensure that the source code won't violate memory safety or access objects it's not allowed to access.
+to ensure that the library won't violate memory safety or access objects it's not allowed to access.

 Among other things, this makes it easy to avoid the "microkernel" antipattern.

 and bytecode virtual machines